Sometimes the best gift you can give — and receive — is when you help a friend.

 “Well, we’ve decided that we’re going to help you.
 The first thing we need to do is make a list of the things that will be in the document that we’ll take to our attorney.
 Darryl, you don’t need to sit in on this so why don’t you go do your homework before dinner.”

 I knew when I was being asked to leave.
-“When you’re done with Dad come on up to my room.
+So I told Chris, “When you’re done with Dad come on up to my room.
 Unless it’s almost time for dinner, then I’ll see you in the kitchen.”

 “Okay,” Chris said.
 “Thanks for your help, Darryl.”

 “You’re welcome.”
 I left my dad’s office, closing the door behind me, and went upstairs to my room.
 This was a good time for me to get back to my short story for Mrs. Harington.
 I had enough material to finish the story.
 However, I probably didn’t have enough time to finish it before dinner.